 A large renovation project requires a thorough inspection to come to an accurate and detailed estimate.
-A scammer will glance around quickly and come up with an “attractive” price verbally or on a scrap piece of paper.
+A scammer will glance around quickly and come up with an “attractive” quoting price verbally or on a scrap piece of paper.
 Their intention is to convince you and secure a deposit, which you may never see again.

 A request for an unusually large amount of money before work starts is a big warning sign.
 A normal amount is 10-20% up front.
 Any more than that is unnecessary.
-Don’t be fooled by excuses like, “We need to purchase materials first.”
+Don’t be fooled by excuses like, “We need to purchase painting materials first.”
 Chances are that will be the last you ever see of them.
 However, if your project is large, then deposits can also be common.
-But only after you have verified their reputation and have a written contract should you hand over any money.
+But only after you have verified the painting contractor’s reputation and have a written contract should you hand over any money.

-Legitimate contractors will always provide recent references because they have nothing to hide.
+Legitimate local painting contractors will always provide recent references because they have nothing to hide.
 Plus a happy client is good for business.
-If a contractor says they don’t reveal past customers due to “privacy” it’s because they have something dirty to hide.
+If a house painting contractor says they don’t reveal past customers due to “privacy” it’s because they have something dirty to hide.

 A contractor’s word is not a guarantee.
 No matter how much they promise to stand behind their work, demand a contract and guarantee on paper.
-Every professional contractor will put their reputation in writing.
+Every professional painting contractor will put their reputation in writing.
 If they refuse, walk away.

-A lot can go wrong during a renovation.
+A lot can go wrong during a home renovation.
 Property can be damaged and people can get hurt.
 That’s why professionals carry and proudly display their General Liability Insurance and Workplace Compensation coverage.
 Any excuse or refusal to disclose insurance coverage is a clear red flag.

 Despite all the warning signs, the best way to really protect yourself from becoming a victim is to hire a reputable painting contractor in Toronto and the GTA.
-A professional house painting contractor won’t pressure you into a sale and will be able to provide all the checks above that a criminal will go to great lengths to hide.
+A professional house painting contractor won’t pressure you into a sale and be able to provide all the checks above that a criminal will go to great lengths to hide.